Home buyer's Guide to Better Credit

-Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
 The content of your wallet begins the home buying process.
-To make your goal of homeownership realized, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Fort Lauderdale, Florida.
+Saving your money for a down payment is a good idea, but if you don't have a strong credit score to back it up, you could find yourself renting longer than you expected in Fort Lauderdale, Florida until your score improves.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest paid over time could be more than double that of someone with a near perfect FICO score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of an individual with a superior credit score.

-Getting your credit in order is the best way to ease into owning a home.
+Improving your credit score is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
-Building your FICO score takes time.
-It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always avoid charging a large balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Store cards and gas station cards.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always avoid charging a large balance for too long because these types of cards traditionally have a surprising interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Stay on top of payments.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're able to make payments to a lender.

-Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Allegra Garces Willis Real Estate Group, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Allegra Garces Willis Real Estate Group, the loan process is sure to go more smoothly so you, too, can become a homeowner.

 To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.